Said the Sky: 2015: Singles

-2016: Collaborations
+2016—present: Collaborations

 On January 22, 2016, he released his first single of the year "Ares".
 In August 2016, it was revealed that Christensen collaborated with Illenium and Seven Lions for a song that was debuted at Das Energi Festival 2016.
 Christensen has supported Illenium on his headline tour across the United States.

-On 30 April 2016, Christensen performed at Denver's Gothic Theatre, he also toured with Illenium, who also performed at Denver.
+On April 30, 2016, Christensen performed at Denver's Gothic Theatre, he also toured with Illenium, who also performed at Denver.

-On 10 October 2016, he released a single with DJs Illenium and Seven Lions titled "Rush Over Me" featuring the vocals of Haliene.
+On October 10, 2016, he released a single with DJs Illenium and Seven Lions titled "Rush Over Me" featuring the vocals of Haliene.
 The song was first premiered by Illenium during a live show at Das Energi in Salt Lake City, Utah, in August.

-On 14 October 2016, he collaborated with fellow DJ 3LAU to release the single "Fire" featuring NÉONHÈART.
-Speaking in an interview, 3LAU said that Christensen sent him a "fantastic piano riff, and (they) built the song out of that".
-All revenue generated from Christensen's and 3LAU's collaborative single "Fire" will be donated to PoP, a non-profit organization that "builds schools and expands educational opportunities in the developing world."
+On October 14, 2016, he collaborated with fellow DJ 3lau to release the single "Fire" featuring NÉONHÈART.
+Speaking in an interview, 3lau said that Christensen sent him a "fantastic piano riff, and (they) built the song out of that".
+All revenue generated from Christensen's and 3lau's collaborative single "Fire" will be donated to PoP, a non-profit organization that "builds schools and expands educational opportunities in the developing world."
 The song's genre is future bass.
-The song was released via 3LAU's non-profit record label, Blume.
-An official music video was uploaded by popular music channel, Proximity, on 14 November 2016 which has garnered over 200,000 views.
+The song was released via 3lau's non-profit record label, Blume.
+An official music video was uploaded by popular music channel, Proximity, on November 14, 2016, which has garnered over 200,000 views.

-On 16 November 2016, Christensen released a remix of The Chainsmokers' second song off their EP "Collage", titled "All We Know".
+On November 16, 2016, Christensen released a remix of The Chainsmokers' second song off their EP "Collage", titled "All We Know".

 In 2017 he co-produced "Where'd U Go" with Illenium (available on Illenium's album "Awake").

 In 2018, he released his first studio album Wide-Eyed, which has featured collaborations with Jack Newsome, Vancouver Sleep Clinic, Matthew Koma, and Dabin.

-On December 13, 2021 he announced the title of his second studio album Sentiment, and an upcoming tour in 2022 including collaborations with Dabin and Matthew Koma.
+On December 13, 2021, he announced the title of his second studio album Sentiment, and an upcoming tour in 2022 including collaborations with Dabin and Matthew Koma.